codefig/xela-mail-notifier/README.md

 This project is an offline notification service aimed at informing users/reciepients about missed messages on some application, Example of this is when a user leaves their workstation, upon which they receive a message from a co-worker.
 The application thereby sends an email to the user to notify him/her about an awaiting message which requires their attention, and the contents of the message are sent via email to the required user.

-This is a project borne out of learning on System Design: Event Driven Architecture
+This is a project borne out of learning on Event Driven Architecture an example of System Design Approaches:

 ## Architecture